mkornaszewska/restful-booker-postman/README.md

-# restful-booker-postman
+# restful-booker-tests
-Restful booker tests in Postman
+Restful booker tests in Postman and RestAssured